jruels/tf-fun/intermediate-labs/tf-remote-state/index.md

 - tags: `Name = remote state backend`

-So that we can easily retrieve the name of the bucket in the future, add an output that displays the s3 bucket id
+So that we can easily retrieve the name of the bucket in the future, add an output that displays the s3 bucket ID

 Using Terraform apply the changes.